-At the ELITE conference in Malang, Indonesia last week Dr Adrian Raper explained why a placement test must be adaptive.
+At the ELITE conference in Malang, Indonesia in September 2019 Dr Adrian Raper explained why a placement test must be adaptive.
 This is a summary of his talk.

 When you are designing a placement test, you are faced with a couple of challenges that you just don’t get with progress tests or proficiency tests.
 Firstly, you are limited by time.
 If you are running a progress test with your students, perhaps testing what you’ve taught that semester, it’s normal to spend an hour or more on it.
 For a high-stakes proficiency test like IELTS, three hours is considered to be acceptable.

 But a placement test is perceived as low-stakes, and teachers, students and administrators are not prepared to invest so much time in it.
 My team and I have talked to a lot of stakeholders about this, and our research shows that the generally accepted limit is 30 minutes.
 So we have to be able to pinpoint the student’s level within a limited period of time.

 The second challenge is that with a placement test, we have no idea of the student’s level of English.
 Almost by definition, you don’t know the students who are doing the placement test — that’s the reason they are doing it.
 So you might have one student who comes from a rural background, who has had very little exposure to English, and who is an A1.
 Sitting right next to them might be another student who spent part of their childhood in Australia and who is a C1 or even a C2.
 So a placement test has to cope with the whole spectrum.

 Let’s start by looking at the huge number of tests that simply don’t work.
 Go online and you’ll find literally dozens of free English tests.
 You’ve got, for example:

 - The Exam English Test

 - And the British Council Online English Level Test